 Here’s an example, every morning you walk into your favorite deli or coffee shop and very often you pass the same people.
 As creatures of habit we stop at the same places at the same time each day.
 How many of these people that you see every day have you actually stopped to talk to?
 Actually taking the time to introduce yourself and your business to them.
 If the answer is very few then this is a daily walking demonstration of the database that has lots of names but not a lot of contact.
 In a figurative sense you have a deli full of contacts but no real communication going out to them.
 As a result most of them probably don’t even know who you are or what you sell.
 The chances of one of those people becoming a customer of yours are slim.
 Now, what would happen if each morning you made a point of telling a handful of these people what you do and handed each a business card?
 Do you think you could turn some of them or their friends into customers?

 Now that we’ve covered the basic process and reasons for promoting your dealership let’s look at the ways to accomplish this in the 21st century.
-Common methods for reaching large numbers of prospects include direct mail, email, fax (there are limitations on faxing that will be covered later), internet banner ads, print ads, tv, radio, billboards and more.
+Common methods for reaching vast numbers of prospects include direct mail, email, social media, blogs, Internet banner ads, print ads, tv, radio, billboards and more.
 We’ll cover the first three here.
-Direct mail is probably the most widely used method of communication with prospects.
+Direct mail is still a widely used method of communication with prospects.
 While working with clients in the office systems industry we have had great success with postcards.
 In order for your message to get through it has to be read.
 When sending promotional mail in an envelope your first challenge is to simply get the prospect to open the envelope and read the message.
 A well done postcard uses an attention grabbing message on the front that pulls in the prospect’s attention.
 It then directs them to read the full message on the back which leads them to call you.
 The other major benefit to postcard mailing is the cost.
 It usually costs much less to produce a very good quality postcard then a decent quality envelope mailer.
 Postage rates are also lower for postcards allowing you to hit more prospects.
 This keeps in line with the principles in “Gross Income Senior Datum” that you must have a large database and send promotion out to it often.

 Email is probably the most effective promotion method I’ve seen used in terms of response rates.
 Unlike the standard post office mail, email is usually not screened by anyone in the office.
 The receptionist or secretary doesn’t open the decision makers email messages but in many cases does open and throw away postal mail promotion.
 There are two factors that contribute to success with email.
 First you need to accumulate a list of email addresses.
-I’ve done many informal surveys of business cards collected by dealer sales reps and determined that better than 90% of the cards collected have email addresses on them.
-If you’re collecting cards you need to get these addresses into your database.
+If you’re collecting business cards you need to get these addresses into your database.
 The second challenge is getting your message through the SPAM filters that most email systems now use.
 Methods for doing this vary based on the system used for creating and sending email messages.
 Regardless of the possible pitfalls of email promotion I strongly recommend this method because of its successful track record with the dealers we’ve worked with.

 As the old saying goes, “As much as things change, they stay the same.”
 Though there have been a lot of technological changes that effect how promotion can be sent the reasons for doing it remain the same.
 With all of this said, the moral of the story is communicate to as many prospects as possible as often as possible.
 If you limit your reach via promotion you are also limiting your potential gross income.
 And I haven’t met a business owner yet who wants to limit his gross income.
 So get a large list of prospects and start communicating with them regularly.